will-baltrus/surfcast/README.md

 # Surfcast

-A tiny Flask web app for my intro software engineering class.
+A tiny Flask web app for my Applications in Software Architecture for Big Data course.
 It shows a form, you type something in, hit Submit, and it echoes your text back to the screen.

 ## Live URL